 Uluru and Kata Tjuta

 It's easy to see why the Aborigines attach spiritual significance to Uluru (Ayers Rock).
 It rises magnificently above the plain and dramatically changes color throughout the day.
+At more than 1,100 feet, Uluru is one of the world's largest monoliths, though such a classification belies the otherworldly, spiritual energy surrounding it.
 The Anangu people are the traditional owners of the land around Uluru and Kata Tjuta.
 They believe they are direct descendants of the beings—which include a python, an emu, a blue-tongue lizard, and a poisonous snake—who formed the land and its physical features during the Tjukurpa (the "Dreamtime," or creation period).
-At more than 1,100 feet, Uluru is one of the world's largest monoliths, though such a classification belies the otherworldly, spiritual energy surrounding it.
-Historically, it's been a sacred site to the Aborigines, and from that a great controversy has arisen over whether it's appropriate to climb the rock.
-The Anangu people have politely requested that visitors not scale Uluru, but thousands of tourists wish to do so every year.
-If you want to make the climb, a well-marked path will help you do it.

-Kata Tjuta (the Olgas), 53 km (33 mi) west, is a series of 36 gigantic rock domes hiding a maze of fascinating gorges and crevasses.
+Kata Tjuta (the Olgas), 53 km (33 miles) west of Uluru, is a series of 36 gigantic rock domes hiding a maze of fascinating gorges and crevasses.
 The names Ayers Rock and the Olgas are used out of familiarity alone; at the sites themselves, the Aboriginal Uluru and Kata Tjuta are the respective names of preference.
 The entire area is called Yulara, though the airport is still known as Ayers Rock.